 - Failing to focus on customer experience

-Now, are you ready to apply as a CSR?
+Now, are you ready to apply as a customer service rep?
 Worry no more!
-After reading the customer service job description and skill, you’ll surely land the job.
+After reading the customer service job description and skills, you are sure to land the job.
 Just practice and improve the areas you think you still lack.
 When you fit the job, start writing your resume.
 It is key to the recruiter’s heart.
-Use the lists above in various sections, too!
+Use the lists above in other sections, too!